Speakers

 Topic: The Wake-Up Call

 Dr. Amanda Leightner PhD, RRT, RRT-SDS, CCSH, RPSGT, RST, CCSH, FAARC earned her Bachelor of Science in Respiratory Care in 2000, Master of Health and Human Services in 2013 and a PhD of Health Sciences in 2022, all from Youngstown State University.
 Her previous work experience includes critical care, trauma, NICU, and Polysomnography.
 Areas of research interest include cultural competencies; respiratory care fundamentals, and Polysomnography with a focus on Positive Airway Pressure (PAP) adherence.
 Her most recent research focused on PAP adherence, disruptive behavior in the respiratory workforce and a neuro-accounting study.
-She currently serves on the National Board Respiratory Care (NBRC) board of directors, serves as the AARC sleep section chair, President- elect Lambda Beta Board of Directors and the OSRC program planning committee.
+She currently serves on the National Board Respiratory Care (NBRC) board of directors, serves as the AARC sleep section chair, and the President of the Lambda Beta Board of Directors.
 She is one of only five in the United States that holds every Polysomnography credential.

 Clinical Associate Professor, Division of Pulmonary, Critical Care and Sleep Medicine